 Alphabet stamps can be such a fun learning tool for your preschooler and toddler!
 Keep reading to learn how.

-I bought these Melissa and Doug Alphabet Stamps at the beginning of this year so my kids could use them with my Toddler Curriculum.
-So far, they love them.
-They are really sturdy and are really fun for.
-Suddenly they are more interested in spelling than they ever have been! 🙂
+These Melissa and Doug Alphabet Stamps work so well with the Toddler Curriculum.
+They are really sturdy and are really fun for the kids.
+Suddenly they might be more interested in spelling than they ever have been! 🙂

 In fact, my only gripe with this stamp set is that the stamps are a little tricky to get out when they are all put away.
 I might find a different container to store these in so it’s easier to get the stamps in and out.
 By the way, this is not a sponsored post or anything, I just really like these stamps.
 And now, here are five fun ways to use them.

 Use the stamps to write anything that you want.
 Stamp a letter, stamp a sign, stamp your name.
 The possibilities are endless.

 Use the stamp to fill the empty spaces on letter dot marker pages.
 This dot marker K is from my Toddler Curriculum, but here is a free set of letter dot marker pages that you can use with alphabet stamps made by 3 Dinosaurs.

 Stamping Pages (or dot marker pages)